-DAR Youth Citizenship Medal - DAR presents a Youth Citizenship Medal to a member of each class 9 -11.
-The criteria are as follows: Honor, service, courage, leadership, good sportsmanship, and patriotism.
+DAR Youth Citizenship Medal - The local DAR chapter presents a Youth Citizenship Medal to a member of each class 9 -11.
+The criteria are: Honor, service, courage, leadership, good sportsmanship, and patriotism.

-DAR Good Citizen - DAR presents a Good Citizen Award to a member of the senior class.
-The criteria are as follows: Honor, service, courage, leadership, good sportsmanship, and patriotism.
+DAR Good Citizen - The local DAR chapter presents a Good Citizen Award to a member of the senior class.
+The criteria are: Honor, service, courage, leadership, good sportsmanship, and patriotism.